nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd student in the student list.
 * `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.

-### Adding attendance to student: `attendance add`
+### Adding a attendance list to a student: `attendance add`

-Adds an attendance to a student in the class list
+Adds an attendance list to a student in the contact list.

 Format: `attendance add INDEX c/CLASS s/ATTENDANCESIZE`

 <div markdown="span" class="alert alert-primary">:bulb: **Additional information:**
 Maximum attendance list size is 12, if the size is 0, the attendance list will be N.A.
+There can only be one attendance list for each student for ease of command.
 </div>

 Examples: